robpeng/ToyOS/README.md

 This is a Toy OS Kernel that handles syscalls and interrupts.
+The kernel components are in the system directory.